Edit this wiki page Follow

 Speed Race

-An early racing game designed by Tomohiro Nishikado and released by Taito in 1974, also known as Racer or Wheels.
-One of the first driving video games, it was notable for innovations such as sprite graphics, vertical scrolling, collision detection, and racing wheel controls.
+A racing game designed by Tomohiro Nishikado and released by Taito in 1974, also known as Racer or Wheels.
+It was one of the first driving video games, and was groundbreaking for innovations such as vertical scrolling, sprites with collision detection, and driving wheel controls.

 Designed by Tomohiro Nishikado (later known for Gun Fight and Space Invaders) and released by Taito in 1974, Speed Race was an early driving/racing arcade video game.
 The game was also released under the re-branded titles "Racer" and "Wheels" by Midway in 1975.